Albertosaurus: Skull and teeth

 The massive skull of Albertosaurus, which was perched on a muscular, short, S-shaped neck, was about 1 m long in the largest adults.
 Wide openings in the skull, called fenestrae, provided space for muscle attachment sites and sensory organs that reduced its overall weight.
 Its long jaws contained, both sides combined, 58 or more banana-shaped teeth.
 Larger tyrannosaurids possessed fewer teeth, but Gorgosaurus had 62.
 Unlike most theropods, Albertosaurus and other tyrannosaurids were heterodont, with teeth of different forms depending on their position in the mouth.
 The premaxillary teeth at the tip of the upper jaw, four per side, were much smaller than the rest, more closely packed, and D-shaped in cross section.
-Like with Tyrannosaurus rex, the maxillary (cheek) teeth of Albertosaurus were adapted in general form to resist lateral forces exerted by a struggling prey animal.
+Like with Tyrannosaurus, the maxillary (cheek) teeth of Albertosaurus were adapted in general form to resist lateral forces exerted by a struggling prey animal.
 The bite force of Albertosaurus was less formidable, however, with the maximum force, by the back teeth, reaching 3,413 Newtons.
 Above the eyes were short bony crests that may have been brightly coloured in life and possibly used, by males in particular, in courtship to attract a mate.